SchrodingerZhu/SchrodingerZhu/README.md

 ### Hi there 👋

-- 🎓 I'm an incomming Ph.D. student at the University of Rochester!
+- 🎓 I'm an Ph.D. student at the University of Rochester!
-- 🔭 I’m currently working at @PingCAP.
 - 🌱 I’m currently learning database, category theory and HoTT.
 - 👯 I’m looking to collaborate on PL, OS and DBMS.
 - 💬 Ask me about anything you like!